Kina’muokuom

 Every child matters.
 Every child belongs.
 Every child can learn.

-Living With Mi’kma’ki in Siwkewiku’s
+Living With Mi’kma’ki in Nipniku’s

 Art by Loretta Gould, provided by the Mi’kmaw Moons project